-It wasn’t until we started growing our own veggies that I realized how amazing a fresh tomato can be.
+It wasn’t until we started growing our own vegetable garden that I realized how amazing a fresh tomato can be.
 And it wasn’t until I started peeking over my husband’s shoulder when he flipped through seed catalogs (he’s the one with the green thumb) that I discovered that there are literally thousands of varieties.
 So much more than the handful of options you can find at the grocery store!

 - Black/Purple tomatoes have some of the most complex flavors.
 Smoky, earthy, and sweet without a lot of tartness.